 The following gondolas don’t bring you to the top of any ski slopes.
 However, they might bring you awfully close to some.
 They are perfect for accessing A-to-B and getting you closer to exceptional hiking, skiing and sightseeing.

-Although Breck’s got a famous ski area owned by Vail Resorts and spanning 5 peaks, it lacks a gondola into the heart of the action.
-Instead Breckenridge Ski Resort has the BreckConnnect Gondola, which connects the parking lot the one of its base areas.
+- Breckenridge’s BreckConnect Gondola – Although Breck’s got a famous ski area owned by Vail Resorts and spanning 5 peaks, it lacks a gondola into the heart of the action.
+Instead, Breckenridge Ski Resort has the BreckConnnect Gondola, which connects the parking lot t0 one of its base areas.
 They do offer scenic gondola rides.

-Just south of Monarch Mountain on Monarch Pass sits Monarch Crest Scenic Tramway.
-Opened in 1966, the attractions operates from late May to fall.
-Ride this historic little gondola type ride to the top of a gorgeous overlook.
+- Monarch Crest – Just south of Monarch Mountain on Monarch Pass sits Monarch Crest Scenic Tramway.
+Opened in 1966, the attraction operates from late May to fall.
+Ride this historic little gondola-type ride to the top of a gorgeous overlook.
 There’s also a gift shop on site.

-Whether your on one of these gondolas for simple sightseeing or downhill skiing, enjoy your journey up (and down) these amazing Rocky Mountains!
-Remember all gondola rides are subject to closure and restrictions due to COVID-19 related pandemic precautions.
+Whether you’re on one of these gondolas for simple sightseeing or downhill skiing, enjoy your journey up (and down) these amazing Rocky Mountains!
+Additionally, if you like taking in a view and are looking for a fun summer or fall activity, consider taking one of these lifts for hikers and sightseers.